-(Cuban 1993 and Barrow, Markman, and Rouse 2009), while still allowing parents and teachers to monitor student progress.
-The Internet represents a potentially valuable resource for finding out information about a wide range of educational topics for reducing the coordination costs of group projects.
-Computers, the Internet, software and other technologies, because of their interactive nature, may engage schoolchildren in ways that traditional methods cannot (Cuban 2003).
+Access to computers in schools may improve student outcomes in several ways.
+Computer software has the potential to provide self-paced instruction that is typically difficult to achieve in group instruction (Koedinger et al., 1997).
+Likewise, the content of instruction may be individualized to the strengths and weaknesses of the student.
+Because students can use instructional programs without the direct supervision of a teacher, ICTs and CAI hold the promise of increasing the overall amount of instruction that students receive (Barrow et al., 2009; Cuban, 1993), while still allowing parents and teachers to monitor student progress.
+The Internet represents a potentially valuable resource for finding out information about a wide range of educational topics and for reducing the coordination costs of group projects.
+Computers, the Internet, software, and other technologies, because of their interactive nature, may engage schoolchildren in ways that traditional methods cannot (Cuban, 2001).
 Further, enhanced computer skills may alter the economic returns to education, especially in fields in which computers are used extensively.
 These factors, in addition to the direct benefits of being computer literate in the workplace, society and higher education, are behind the decision to invest in ICT and CAI in schools.

 The most relevant policy question of interest is whether schools are choosing the optimal levels of technology relative to traditional inputs.
 That is, with limited financial resources and instructional time, can schools, district, states, or countries increase academic achievement by investing more in technology.
 The answer to this question necessarily involves a trade-off between inputs.
-Financial investment in computers, Internet connections, software and other ICTs is likely to offset investment in traditional resources such as teachers and textbooks.
+Financial investment in computers, Internet connections, software, and other ICTs is likely to offset investment in traditional resources such as teachers and textbooks.
 Likewise, time spent using computers in the classroom may offset traditional group instruction by the teacher or independent learning by the student.
 These tradeoffs imply that the theoretical predictions of the effect of ICT and CAI investment are ambiguous.

-Computer resources can be added to a standard model of education production (for examples in the literature see Hanushek 1979, 1986; Rivkin, Hanushek, and Kain 2005; Figlio 1999; and Todd and Wolpin 2003).
+Computer resources can be added to a standard model of education production (for examples in the literature see Figlio, 1999; Hanushek, 1979, 1986; Rivkin et al., 2005; Todd and Wolpin, 2003).
 The binding constraints in such models are the budget for school resources and the amount of class time available for instruction.
 With these constraints, the comparison of interest is the effectiveness of a dollar invested in ICT relative to a dollar invested in traditional school resources and, analogously, the effectiveness of an hour of classroom time allocated to CAI relative to an hour of traditional instruction.
-In practice, however, the literature frequently estimates the effect of supplemental investment in ICT and supplemental class time using CAI.8 These estimates of the effect of ICT and CAI reflect whether technology can have a positive effect on education in the absence of constraints.
+In practice, however, the literature frequently estimates the effect of supplemental investment in ICT and supplemental class time using CAI.
+These estimates of the effect of ICT and CAI reflect whether technology can have a positive effect on education in the absence of constraints.